 - Because the source VM must be shut down to export is, consider scheduling a planned maintenance period for this process (or consider taking a snapshot that you can export at a later time, as described in Creating a Snapshot). - The time required for the export depends on the size and number of volumes in the source VM as well as network bandwidth.
 For example, transferring a VM with one 20 GB boot disk over a 1Gb network may take about 30 minutes. - If you will continue to use the source VM after exporting it, remember to set a different MAC address and IP address for the VM when you import it on the target system. - If the everRun system switches from the primary PM to the secondary PM during an export, the process fails.
 This does not affect the continuous uptime of the system.
 You can delete the partially exported files from the network-mounted folder and export the files again. - The maximum size of VM volume data that you can export to an external file share or USB device formatted as a FAT or VFAT file system is 4 GB, even if the total size of the target device is much larger.
-If you attempt to export data more than 4 GB to a FAT or VFAT file system, the export will fail. - For Linux-based VMs, when exporting a VM to another system, you do not need to modify the /etc/fstab file.
-When exporting a VM from an Avance system to an everRun system, consider editing the file to comment out entries for data volumes and allow only the boot volume to mount.
-Because Linux-based VMs may use different device names on another system, the new VM may boot into single-user mode if it cannot mount the volumes with their original device names.
-You can restore the /etc/fstab entries in the new VM with the correct device names after the import process, as described below in Troubleshooting. - For Ubuntu-based VMs running some older Ubuntu releases, you may need to edit the /boot/grub/grub.cfg file and change the gfxmode parameter to text (for example, set gfxmode=text) before exporting a VM; otherwise, the new VM's console may hang on another system.
+If you attempt to export data more than 4 GB to a FAT or VFAT file system, the export will fail. - For Linux-based VMs, when exporting a VM to another system, you do not need to modify the /etc/fstab file. - For Ubuntu-based VMs running some older Ubuntu releases, you may need to edit the /boot/grub/grub.cfg file and change the gfxmode parameter to text (for example, set gfxmode=text) before exporting a VM; otherwise, the new VM's console may hang on another system.
 You can restore the original setting in the source VM after the migration.